 Bemidji State's north woods campus welcomes visitors all year round.
 Whether you're guided by our admission staff or exploring campus on a self-guided tour, you'll experience BSU's natural beauty and stimulating atmosphere of academic excellence.

-With goalposts that overlook the lake, Chet Anderson Stadium is only one of three stadiums in the country located adjacent to a body of water.
+With goalposts that overlook the lake, Chet Anderson Stadium is only one of only four football stadiums in the country located adjacent to a body of water.
 After a homecoming win, the football team celebrates the victory by plunging into the lake and singing the BSU fight song.

 For more campus highlights, click here.